Ask a Server SSD Expert

 Learn how Hosteur supported their rapid growth & SLAs with Kingston Enterprise products & services.

-Data centers should be using server SSDs.
+Data centres should be using server SSDs.
 There are many benefits over client drives and costs have come down.

-NVMe is now the standard protocol for SSDs to empower data centers and enterprise environments.
+NVMe is now the standard protocol for SSDs to empower data centres and enterprise environments.

 Find out how Hardwareluxx were able to manage the growth of their web traffic using Kingston's DC500M SSD.